psorokva/MountFinder/README.md

 ## User Stories
 - As a user, I want to be able to add multiple new mountains/ski resorts to the existing list
+- As a user, I want to be able to see the driving distance from my home (example: UBC) to the ski resort
 - As a user, I want to be able to compare ski resort lift ticket price
 - As a user, I want to be able to see whether a ski resort offers gear rental options
-- As a user, I want to be able to see the driving distance from my home (example: UBC) to the ski resort
+- As a user, when I select the quit option from the application menu, I want to be reminded to save my new mountains and have the option to do so
+- As a user, when I start the application, I want to be given the option to load my mountain list from file.